 Two brands that got it right

-Linda Casey shares two of her favourite campaigns using AR technology:
+Linda Casey shares two of her favorite campaigns using AR technology:

 “One of my favorite campaigns is the ‘Blipp the Bowtie’ project by Anheuser-Busch,” says Casey.
 “The brewer used augmented reality and the Budweiser bowtie logo on its packaging to raise awareness of the Folds of Honor Foundation, and let Bud fans help direct how Anheuser-Busch would direct more than a million donated dollars in the U.S. It also implemented video to further engage brand fans by giving them a chance to virtually meet some of the men and women who have benefitted from the Folds of Honor program.”